horeaporutiu/VSCodeTutorial/README.md

 ginny@ibm.com, Ginny Rometty, Wall Street NY, 1234567890
 ```

+In the output, you should see the following:
 ```
 Submitting transaction addMember with args Ginny Rometty, Wall Street NY, 1234567890, ginny@ibm.com
 ```